elastic/connectors-ruby/docs/CONNECTOR_PROTOCOL.md

   cancelation_requested_at: date; -> The date/time when the cancelation of the job is requested
   canceled_at: date; -> The date/time when the job is canceled
   completed_at: date; -> The data/time when the job is completed
+  connector: {              -> Connector snapshot
     configuration: object;  -> Connector configuration
-  connector_id: string; -> ID of the connector document in .elastic-connectors
-  created_at: date; -> The date/time when the job is created
-  deleted_document_count: number; -> Number of documents deleted in the job
-  error: string; -> Optional error message
     filtering: {            -> Filtering rules
       domain: string,       -> what data domain these rules apply to
       rules: {
         id: string,         -> rule identifier
         policy: string,     -> one of ["include", "exclude"]
         field: string,      -> the field on the document this rule applies to
         rule: string,       -> one of ["regex", "starts_with", "ends_with", "contains", "equals", "<", ">"]
         value: string,      -> paired with the `rule`, this `value` either matches the contents of the document's `field` or does not
         order: number,      -> the order in which to match rules.
 The first rule to match has its `policy` applied
         created_at: string, -> when the rule was added
         updated_at: string  -> when the rule was last edited },
       advanced_snippet: {   -> used for filtering data from the 3rd party at query time
         value: object,      -> this JSON object is passed directly to the connector
         created_at: string, -> when this JSON object was created
         updated_at: string  -> when this JSON object was last edited },
       warnings: {
         ids: string,        -> the id(s) of any rules that cannot be used for query-time filtering
         messages: string    -> the reason(s) those rules cannot be used for query-time filtering }
     };
+    connector_id: string;   -> ID of the connector
     index_name: string;     -> The name of the content index
-  indexed_document_count: number; -> Number of documents indexed in the job
-  indexed_document_volume: number; -> The volume (in bytes) of documents indexed in the job
-  last_seen: date; -> Connector writes check-in date-time regularly (UTC)
-  metadata: object; -> Connector-specific metadata
+    language: string        -> The language used for the analyzer
     pipeline: {             -> Connector pipeline
       extract_binary_content: boolean;
       name: string;
       reduce_whitespace: boolean;
       run_ml_inference: boolean;
-  },
+    };
+    service_type: string;   -> Service type of the connector };
+  created_at: date; -> The date/time when the job is created
+  deleted_document_count: number; -> Number of documents deleted in the job
+  error: string; -> Optional error message
+  indexed_document_count: number; -> Number of documents indexed in the job
+  indexed_document_volume: number; -> The volume (in bytes) of documents indexed in the job
+  last_seen: date; -> Connector writes check-in date-time regularly (UTC)
+  metadata: object; -> Connector-specific metadata
   started_at: date; -> The date/time when the job is started
   status: string; -> Job status Enum, see below
   total_document_count: number; -> Number of documents in the index after the job completes